tpm2-software/tpm2-pkcs11/docs/tpm2-pkcs11_object_auth_model.md

 ### TRANSIENT

-* ***Creating the SO-pin-reference-object - Its a keyedhash that seals some random data that will not be used.
-The choice of creating the so object as a keyedhash object is simply because it takes minimum object attributes required for this design.***
+* ***Creating the SO-PIN-reference-object - Its a keyedhash that seals some random data that will not be used.
+The choice of creating the SO object as a keyedhash object is simply because it takes minimum object attributes required for this design.***
 ```